 The same is true for your finances.
 If you do not invest money, there is no chance of an abundant harvest.

 In fact, one of the most common questions we receive is: “What investments do you recommend?”

 My answer is always, “I don’t recommend specific investments.
 I can only tell you the investments I own, and they have worked well for me.
 The investments you choose are up to you.”

 Occasionally, I update everyone on the investments I currently hold.
 Below is a chart of the current investments we hold.
 If it is publicly-traded, I have included the ticker symbol.
 Click on the chart itself (or HERE) to see a larger version.

-It is hard to believe that another year has passed by!
-If you look at last year’s update, you will see quite a change in the allocation of my investments.
-This is most noticeable in our real estate holdings.
-This is due to acquisition of more properties as well as the appreciation in the value of other real estate holdings.
-You can click the pie chart below to see a larger version of the chart.
+It’s crazy that yet another year has passed and if you look at my 2015 update, you will see several investment changes.
+This is due to several trades in individual stocks as well as the continued acquisition of real estate and growth of our business holdings.
+You can click the pie chart below to see a larger version.